-This goal supports the desire for more inclusive community programs and aligns with key objectives of Courtenay's Official Community Plan including ACH 4 which seeks to "regularly monitor and update arts and culture programs to keep pace with the needs of a range of users as the community grows", and ACH 25 that aims to "Seek new partnership models that support providing more arts and cultural opportunities throughout the city".
+This goal supports the desire for more inclusive community programs and aligns with key objectives of Courtenay's Official Community Plan, specifically with prioritization of equity as a cardinal direction of the OCP.

+OCP, 2022 - Arts, Culture, Heritage (ACH 4 & 25):

+"Regularly monitor and update arts and culture programs to keep pace with the needs of a range of users as the community grows", and

+"Seek new partnership models that support providing more arts and cultural opportunities throughout the city."